jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: 70% of all boats sold are used for fishing.
+⚡<!-- FUNFACT --> Fun fact: The Great Wall of China is the only man-made structure visible from space.

 </div>